 “Carbon storage on a site is driven by plant growth, so everything that affects plant growth will affect the amount of carbon you can store on a site,” says Professor Harper.

 Image caption: Aerial view of the Peniup carbon farming experiment in 2009 and 2019.
 The surrounding landscape was planted as part of Greening Australia’s ecological restoration of the whole farm.

 “At the centre of that – and all life – is water and we know the amount of carbon storage in soil and vegetation is directly related to rainfall.”

 The other key element from a soil perspective is storage capacity.
 You can generally get a greater volume of carbon in loamy or clayey soils than sandy soils, because of differences in plant growth and the protection they offer to the organic matter they hold.

-Benefits beyond carbon captureThe benefits of carbon farming extend beyond combating climate change, with the changes in land use presenting a whole range of upsides.
+Benefits beyond carbon captureThe benefits of carbon farming extend beyond combating climate change, with changes in land use presenting a whole range of upsides.

-Whether it’s the opportunity to treat saline land, improve water quality or as Associate Professor Rachel Standish is exploring, increase biodiversity and restore native ecosystems.
+Whether it’s the opportunity to treat saline land, improve water quality or, as Associate Professor Rachel Standish is exploring, increase biodiversity and restore native ecosystems.

 “Around the world we’re seeing plant and animal species disappearing.
 At the same time, there is an urgent need to mitigate global climate change,” said Dr Standish.